AugmenTab/communib33/README.md

 ### Current

-* Replies to requests for important links.
+* Replies to requests for important links (website).

 ### Future